CarlChilton/myWebsite/README.md

 ### Features Left to Implement
 - Tablet view
+	- Circular floating buttons with a slight wobbling animation
 - Desktop view
-- Email form for contact
+- Email form for contact with validation (actual email functionality to be added later in the course)
 - Sliding contact page to show form or alternative methods of contact
 - Loading screen with animation
+- tidy up of main title at top and logo